spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-abstract-product-image-sets.md

 To add an image for an abstract product:

-1. Next to the abstract product, you want to create an image set for, hover over the three dots, or just click the line, and scroll down to the **Images* * pane.
+1. Next to the abstract product, you want to create an image set for, hover over the three dots, or just click the line.
+This takes you to the *[Product name]*, *Abstract Product Details* tab.
+Scroll down to the **Images** pane.
 2. Click **+Add Image Set***.
 The empty cells will appear.
 3. In the **SET NAME**, enter the name of the set.
 4. In the **IMAGE ORDERED**,enter the
 5. In the **SMALL IMAGE URL**, enter the URL.
 6. In the **LARGE IMAGE URL**, enter the URL.
 7. Click **Save**.